shabarkin/writing-exercise/Readme.md

 **Context:** [Implementation.sol#L9-L22](https://github.com/shabarkin/writing-exercise/blob/develop/src/Implementation.sol#L9-L22)

+**Impact:**
-**Impact:** An attacker could delete the implementation contract deployed for user proxy contracts.
+An attacker could delete the implementation contract deployed for user proxy contracts.
 All users funds deposited to their proxy contracts could be stuck forever without any option to withdraw.

-### Observation
+**Recommendation:**
+Change the context of `Implementation` smart contract from contract to library.
+Update their functions by removing the `payable` modifier.